QuineDot/rust-learning/src/dyn-trait-vs.md

 fn foo<D: Display>(d: D) { println!("{d}"); }
 ```

-The main difference is that generics allow
+The main difference is that generics
-- the function writer to refer to `D`
+- allow the function writer to refer to `D`
   - e.g. `D::to_string(&d)`
-- other utilizers to turbofish the function
+- allow function callers to turbofish the function
   - e.g. `let function_pointer = foo::<String>;`
-- is compatible with `impl use<..>` return types
+- are compatible with `impl use<..>` return types
   - whereas APIT is not:
   ```rust,compile_fail
   # use std::fmt::Display;